 Sitting or standing around, waiting for aid can be an extremely cold experience.
 Even if you’re leaving the house in a hurry, make sure that everyone leaves with a warm winter coat (ideally, keep waterproofs in the car).
-Blankets are always a good idea for long journeys – especially while your waiting for help to arrive.
+Blankets are always a good idea for long journeys – especially while you’re waiting for help to arrive.

 5. A Foldable Shovel

 Sometimes, snow drifts can be monumental and you might find yourself stuck!
-Keep a foldable shovel in your boot so you can dig yourself out, if needs be.
+Keep a foldable shovel in your boot so you can dig yourself out if needs be.

 6. Ice Scraper and De-icer